Compyl 26.1 Is Live — See What’s New and How GRC Just Got Faster.

 What Does the Vendor Risk Assessment Process Involve?

-Security reviews are an essential part of managing vendors, but only one area.
-Vendor risk assessments look at all types of vendor risk, including legal, financial, operational, and regulatory impacts.
+Security reviews are an essential part of managing vendors, but they are not the only one.
+Strong vendor assessments look at all types of vendor risk and also consider legal, financial, operational, privacy, compliance, and reputational risks.

 What Are the Steps in the Vendor Risk Assessment Process?